 Serve the fettuccine immediately, with additional grated cheese for those who want it.
 While not part of the original recipe, a fresh grinding of black pepper would not be amiss.

-Some recipes call for making this dish off heat, in a warm bowl, but I like using a skillet.
+Some recipes for fettuccine Alfredo call for making the dish off heat, in a warm bowl, but I like using a skillet.
 It keeps the pasta warm, and is more forgiving if you happen to add a bit too much pasta water, for example, you can cook it off.
 It also keeps the pasta nice and hot.
 But make sure the heat is very gentle, or the sauce will ‘fry’ and lose its creamy texture.

 If you want to make this dish “American style”, just add a good glug of heavy cream to the butter and let it reduce until it reaches a ‘saucy’ consistency.
 Otherwise, the recipe is identical.
 Well, that is, the classic American style dish.
 These days you can find just about anything made “Alfredo”, sometime sans pasta… but let’s not go there…